surajwate/pyside6-exercises/notes2.md

 **QSpinBox** provides a small numerical input box with arrows to increase and decrease the value. **QSpinBox** supports integers while the realted widget **QDoubleSpinBox** supports floats.

+## QSlider

+QSlider provides a slide-bar widget, which functions internally much like a QDoubleSpinBox.
+Rather than display the current value numerically, it is represented by the position of the slider handle along the length of the widget.

+There is an .sliderMoved signal that is triggered whenever the slider moves position and a .sliderPressed signal that emits whenever the slider is clicked.